 Definition of

-Culture of peace
+culture of peace

 Fraternity

-The culture of peace promotes brotherhood.
+The culture of peace promotes fraternity.

 Characteristics of the culture of peace

-It must be considered that the construction of a culture of peace requires the commitment of the whole society.
+It must be considered that the construction of a culture of peace requires the commitment of the entire society.
 Otherwise, its effects will be limited or null.
-It must be understood as a process where conflicts are not rejected or denied, but rather are positioned as a source of learning for social transformation .
+It must be understood as a process where conflicts are not rejected or denied, but are positioned as a source of learning for social transformation .

 Assertiveness